 Trade winds account for the majority of all wind across the islands.
 While they may feel refreshing on land, trades can cause problems for mariners, especially as they funnel through the channels between the islands at speeds faster than those found over the open ocean.

 Strong winds are rare in Hawaii.
 High pressure systems in the North Pacific can bring stronger wind gusts for short periods of time.
 Conversely, unusually low pressure within close proximity and northwest of the islands causes the wind pattern to change and blow from the southwest.
 Known as Kona winds, these winds don’t generally last long but can be quite strong.
 Be particularly aware of dangerous surf conditions during periods of high winds.

 Hurricane season in Hawaii runs June through November, although hurricanes and tropical storms are infrequent.
 No hurricane has made landfall on the Big Island in recorded history.
 Each time a hurricane has threatened, winds have subsided and it has been downgraded to a tropical storm prior to making landfall.
 Even thunderstorms on the Big Island are rare.
-In fact, the weather in Hawaii is pretty close to perfect!
+In fact Big Island weather is pretty close to perfect!

 Wherever you travel on the Big Island, be prepared for lots of sun.
 Even on days when the sun is obscured by clouds, the UV rays are still going to find you.
 And due to our proximity to the equator, the effect is more intense.
 Cover up!
 Wear plenty of sunscreen, a hat, and light clothing, preferably something that has SPF protection built in.
 Should you happen to get sunburned, the most soothing remedy is fresh aloe, cut directly from the local plant and applied to the burn.